Every Atlanta police officer gets $500 bonus from foundation to ‘boost morale’ as sick-outs continue

 “We’re afraid of losing good police officers, our city losing good police officers,” the foundation’s president and CEO Dave Wilkinson told the news station.
 “All this is in support of just showing that we appreciate the sacrifice these officers have made during this time.”

-Local leaders, including Atlanta Mayor Keisha Lance Bottoms (D) and interim police chief Rodney Bryant, have spoken publicly about waning morale among cops in recent days, in part due to the protests over racism and police brutality that have sparked intense anti-police sentiment in the city and nationwide.
+Local leaders, including Atlanta Mayor Keisha Lance Bottoms (D) and interim police chief Rodney Bryant, have spoken publicly about waning morale among police officers in recent days, in part due to the protests over racism and police brutality that have sparked intense anti-police sentiment in the city and nationwide.

-The discontent appeared to reach a boiling point this week after Fulton County District Attorney Paul L. Howard Jr. brought felony murder and other charges against Garrett Rolfe, the former Atlanta police officer who fatally shot Rayshard Brooks, a black man, in the back.
+The discontent within the police department appeared to reach a boiling point this week after Fulton County District Attorney Paul L. Howard Jr. brought felony murder and other charges against Garrett Rolfe, the former officer who fatally shot Rayshard Brooks, a black man, in the back.
 Following Howard’s announcement of the charges Wednesday, an undisclosed number of Atlanta police officers called in sick just before a shift change that evening.

-While the police department swiftly refuted claims that the sick calls were part of a large-scale strike, they did confirm “a higher than usual number of call outs,” referring to officers who did not show up for their shifts Wednesday night.
-Both the police department and Bottoms, who appeared on CNN to address the call outs, said the absences would not impact response times.
+While the police department swiftly refuted claims that the sick calls were part of a large-scale strike, they did confirm “a higher than usual number of call-outs,” referring to officers who did not show up for their shifts Wednesday night.
+Both the department and Bottoms, who appeared on CNN to address the call-outs, said the absences would not impact response times.

-Earlier suggestions that multiple officers from each zone had walked off the job were inaccurate.
-The department is experiencing a higher than usual number of call outs with the incoming shift.
-We have enough resources to maintain operations & remain able to respond to incidents.— Atlanta Police Department (@Atlanta_Police) June 18, 2020

 A spokesman for the city’s police union also denied reports of a “blue flu,” a de facto police strike when many cops call in sick at the same time, but confirmed that the actions were in protest of the charges against Rolfe and a second Atlanta police officer, Devin Brosnan.